pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

       -> (f a -> f b)  -- and make one that works on contained values
 ```

-Again because of currying, we can also think of it like this:
+Again, we could also think of it like this:

 ```haskell
 (<*>) :: Applicative f -- for any applicative functor,